zkincaid/faugere/README.md

 `opam install .`

 ## Usage
-If the package is installed, documentation can be viewed with `odig doc`.
-Or documentation can be build locally with `dune build @doc`, and then viewed in _build/default/_doc/_html.
+If the package is installed, documentation can be built with `odig odoc` and viewed with `odig doc`.
+Or documentation can be built locally with `dune build @doc`, and then viewed in _build/default/_doc/_html.

 example.ml gives an example of using faugere.zarith.
 To run use `dune exec ./example.exe`